 - 1. All non-invasive vascular diagnostic studies must be performed meeting at least one of the following: - a. performed by a licensed qualified physician, or - b. performed by a technician who is certified in vascular technology, or - c. performed in facilities with laboratories accredited in vascular technology. - 2.
 A licensed qualified physician for these services is defined as: - a.
 Having trained and acquired expertise within the framework of an accredited residency or fellowship program in the applicable specialty/subspecialty in ultrasound (US) or must reflect equivalent education, training, and expertise endorsed by an academic institution in ultrasound or by applicable specialty/subspecialty society in ultrasound, or - b.
 Has the Registered Vascular Technologist (RVT), Registered Physician Vascular Interpretation (RPVI), or ASN: Neuroimaging Subspecialty Certification; and - c.
 Is able to provide evidence of proficiency in the performance and interpretation of each type of diagnostic procedure performed. - 3.
 Nonphysician personnel performing tests must demonstrate basic qualifications to perform tests and have training and proficiency as evidenced by licensure or certification by an appropriate State health or education department.
 In the absence of a State licensing board, non-physician personnel must be certified by an appropriate national credentialing body.
 Appropriate personnel certification includes the American Registry of Diagnostic Medical Sonographers (ARDMS), Registered Vascular Technologist (RVT) credential; or Cardiovascular Credentialing International's Registered Vascular Specialist (RVS). - 4.
-Laboratories accredited by the Intersocietal Accreditation Commission (IAC), American College of Radiology (ACR) Vascular Ultrasound Program, Joint Commission or DNV-GL must follow the accrediting body's standards.
+Laboratories must be certified by one of the following: - Intersocietal Accreditation Commission (IAC), - American College of Radiology (ACR), - Joint Commission (Vascular lab certification would need to be noted under the main certification either under inpatient or ambulatory care depending on where the test is being performed), or - DNV-GL (specific for hospitals only)